 Feature extraction

-So after this small introduction, here are the different types of feature extraction techniques which will be used afterwards to train the system.
+In this section the different types of feature extraction techniques are covered, which will be used afterwards to train the system.
 Feature extraction is done by changing the speech waveform to a form of parametric representation at a relatively lesser data rate for subsequent processing and analysis [5][6].

 Linear Predictive Coding (LPC)